devbridge/Objective-C-Style-Guide/README.md

 ##Class Headers

-Inspiration for this came from using some mature 3rd party library [PSPDFKit](http://pspdfkit.com) and reading [Structuring Modern Objective-C](http://ashfurrow.com/blog/structuring-modern-objective-c) article.
+Inspiration for this came from using the mature 3rd party library [PSPDFKit](http://pspdfkit.com) and reading the [Structuring Modern Objective-C](http://ashfurrow.com/blog/structuring-modern-objective-c) article.

 * Don't #import in Header Files Unnecessarily.
 Here are the [Benefits](http://qualitycoding.org/file-dependencies/)